This Policy will explain the following:

 - Home Address

-When you make a donation or purchase we also collect:
+When you make a donation or purchase a product or service from us we also collect:

 - Credit Card Information

-From time to time, additional information such as alternate contact information or place of work may be acquired by the user’s consent.
+From time to time, you may be asked to provide additional personal information, such as alternate contact information or place of work to facilitate company matches for donations.

 How Your Information Is Used

-Your personal information may be transferred to a successor organization.
+Your personal information may also be transferred to a successor organization.

 Disclosure of Donor Information